hislam000/CSC-599.70-Course-Project/Part II: Course_Project/project_findings.md

 # (2) Data Exploration.
 (a) What outliers present issues for your analysis?
 How have you chosen to handle them?
 Why?

-- []
+- [X] Outliers are luxury apartements with very high rent price and cheaply rented apartments.

 (b) To what extent do missing values pose a challenge for your analysis?
 How have you chosen to handle them?
 Why?

-- [X] Missing values didn't really affect our results too much, but they do change the outlook of the conclusion of our analysis if not handled.
+- [X] Missing values effected our prediction model in negative way because it doesnt let us train with real values completely.
+Missing values do change the outlook of the conclusion of our analysis if not handled.
 We decided to use the median values of the other available data for the specific columns that had null values and filled them with those medians.
 We chose median over other statistics like mean because possible outliers don't have much affect at all on the median, whereas they can skew the mean quite a bit and possibly give a false analytical conclusion.
+We were planing to train model and predict missing values but didn`t have enough time.

 (c) Are there any other aspects of the data your exploration shows might be problematic?

-- [X] The problem with our model is that, due to the missing data in the training set, we were forced to use medians of the available data to fill in the null values so our final results don't completely reflect what a perfect model would be like, but it is still faily close to the actual results.
+- [X] The problem with our model is that, due to the missing data in the training set, we were forced to use medians of the available data to fill in the null values so our final results don't completely reflect what a perfect model would be like, but it is still fairly close to the actual results.

 (d) Create at least one visualization that demonstrates the predictive power of your data.